 It’s a pretty sight from the shore: a row of white buildings reaching 623 feet out into the North Sea.
 Rebuilt in the 1990s after years of neglect, the Pier stretches out on wooden boards to a T-shaped end where, once in a while, a traditional steamer vessel docks to take on passengers.
 And of course, when you’re all that way out to sea, the shore looks pretty incredible too.

 Over the past few years, there have been some major improvements by the owners, Gough Hotels.
-There’s fabulous food in our three eating venues, a wide range of choices from fish and chips to gourmet suppers, from home made cakes to stone-baked pizzas.
-Shoppers will find everything from beach necessities to the work of local artists and craftspeople in the Pier’s three shops.
+There’s fabulous food in our three eating venues, a wide range of choices from fish and chips to gourmet suppers and home made cakes.
+Shoppers will find everything from beach necessities to the work of local artists and craftspeople in the Pier’s shops.

 It’s fair to say that the Pier becomes part of people’s lives.
 They even celebrate special events with a plaque on the handrail, and visitors enjoy reading the messages of love, commemoration and humour.
 From breakfast to supper, from childhood to retirement, Southwold Pier will feed you, entertain you and bring you days and days of joy.
-We look forward to your visit!
+We look forward to seeing you very soon!